awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-The SIP application runs these actions on call leg A\.
+The SIP media application runs these actions on call leg A\.
 Assuming the `PlayAudioAndGetDigits` action receives the digits, the SIP application invokes the Lambda function with the `ACTION_SUCCESSFUL` event\.

 ```
 {